leeskelton8383/EaglesGPT/README.md

-Hybrid GenAI Assistant: RAG + Text-to-SQL
+# 🧠 Hybrid GenAI Assistant: RAG + Text-to-SQL

-This project demonstrates a modular GenAI question-answering assistant that uses a language model as a dynamic router to decide which tool to use for a given question.
+This project demonstrates a modular **GenAI question-answering assistant** that uses a **language model as a dynamic router** to decide which tool to use for a given question.

 The assistant can route questions to:

-Text-to-SQL for querying structured data (SQLite)
+- **Text-to-SQL** for querying structured data (SQLite)

-Retrieval-Augmented Generation (RAG) for narrative or historical context
+- **Retrieval-Augmented Generation (RAG)** for narrative or historical context

-A hybrid path when both structured stats and narrative explanation are useful
+- **A hybrid path** when both structured stats and narrative explanation are useful

-The current implementation uses Philadelphia Eagles NFL data (2020–2025) as the demonstration domain, but the architecture is intentionally domain-agnostic.
+The current implementation uses **Philadelphia Eagles NFL data (2020–2025)** as the demonstration domain, but the architecture is intentionally domain-agnostic.

-At the core of the system is an LLM-based router that:
+At the core of the system is an **LLM-based router** that:

-Interprets the user’s natural language question
+- Interprets the user’s natural language question

-Classifies intent and extracts entities (player, stat, year, opponent, etc.)
+- Classifies intent and extracts entities (player, stat, year, opponent, etc.)

-Selects the appropriate tool: SQL, RAG, or both
+- Selects the appropriate tool: SQL, RAG, or both

-Composes a final answer from the tool outputs
+- Composes a final answer from the tool outputs

+---

-🚀 What This Assistant Can Do
+## 🚀 What This Assistant Can Do

-Text-to-SQL (Structured Queries)
+### Text-to-SQL (Structured Queries)

-Translates natural language into SQL
+- Translates natural language into SQL

-Applies schema-aware prompt constraints
+- Applies schema-aware prompt constraints

-Executes queries against a local SQLite database
+- Executes queries against a local SQLite database

-Returns results as pandas DataFrames
+- Returns results as pandas DataFrames

-Example questions:
+**Example questions:**

-“How many rushing yards did Jalen Hurts have in 2022?”
+- “How many rushing yards did Jalen Hurts have in 2022?”

-“Compare Eagles offensive production in 2023 vs 2024”
+- “Compare Eagles offensive production in 2023 vs 2024”

-Retrieval-Augmented Generation (Narrative Context)
+### Retrieval-Augmented Generation (Narrative Context)

-Retrieves relevant text chunks from Wikipedia-style documents
+- Retrieves relevant text chunks from Wikipedia-style documents

-Uses vector similarity search (FAISS)
+- Uses vector similarity search (FAISS)

-Injects retrieved context into the LLM prompt for grounded explanations
+- Injects retrieved context into the LLM prompt for grounded explanations

-Example questions:
+**Example questions:**

-“Why did the Eagles lose momentum mid-season in 2024?”
+- “Why did the Eagles lose momentum mid-season in 2024?”

-“What injuries affected the Eagles offense late in the year?”
+- “What injuries affected the Eagles offense late in the year?”

-LLM-Based Question Router
+### LLM-Based Question Router

 The router is powered by an LLM rather than hard-coded rules.
 It:

-Determines whether a question is factual, explanatory, or mixed
+- Determines whether a question is factual, explanatory, or mixed

-Extracts key entities for downstream tools
+- Extracts key entities for downstream tools

-Decides which tool(s) to invoke
+- Decides which tool(s) to invoke

-Sends results to a composer that synthesizes the final response
+- Sends results to a composer that synthesizes the final response

-This design makes the system tool-aware, flexible, and extensible.
+This design makes the system **tool-aware**, **flexible**, and **extensible**.

+---

-🧱 Architecture Overview
+## 🧱 Architecture Overview

 High-level flow:

-User submits a natural language question

-An LLM-based router analyzes the question

-The router selects one or more tools:

-Text-to-SQL for structured stats

-RAG for narrative context

-Tool outputs are passed to an answer composer

-The system returns a synthesized response combining stats and explanation

-📂 Project Structure

-hybrid-genai-assistant-rag-text2sql

-agent

-router.py (LLM-based routing logic)

-composer.py (final answer synthesis)

-stats

-text_to_sql.py (SQL generation + reflection)

-sql_utils.py (SQLite execution helpers)

-rag

-chunker.py (document chunking)

-embedder.py (embedding generation)

-retriever.py (FAISS retrieval)

-data

-stats.sqlite (structured Eagles data)

-narratives (raw narrative documents)

-chunks.jsonl (chunked text)

-narrative_index.faiss (vector index)

-narrative_metadata.json

-paths.py (centralized path configuration)

-main.py (end-to-end orchestration)
+- User submits a natural language question
+- An **LLM-based router** analyzes the question
+- The router selects one or more tools:
+  - Text-to-SQL for structured stats
+  - RAG for narrative context
+- Tool outputs are passed to an answer composer
+- The system returns a synthesized response combining stats and explanation

+---

+## 📂 Project Structure

+`hybrid-genai-assistant-rag-text2sql/`

+- `agent/`
+  - `router.py` – LLM-based routing logic
+  - `composer.py` – Final answer synthesis
+- `stats/`
+  - `text_to_sql.py` – SQL generation + reflection
+  - `sql_utils.py` – SQLite execution helpers
+- `rag/`
+  - `chunker.py` – Document chunking
+  - `embedder.py` – Embedding generation
+  - `retriever.py` – FAISS vector search
+- `data/`
+  - `stats.sqlite` – Structured Eagles stats
+  - `narratives/` – Text docs
+  - `chunks.jsonl` – Chunked passages
+  - `narrative_index.faiss` – FAISS index
+  - `narrative_metadata.json` – Chunk metadata
+- `paths.py` – Centralized path config
+- `main.py` – Run pipeline
+- `README.md`

+---

+## 📊 Data Overview

+### Structured Data

+- Eagles player, game, and season-level statistics
+- Seasons: 2020–2025
+- Stored in SQLite and queried using Text-to-SQL

+### Unstructured Data

+- Wikipedia-style narrative documents
+- Chunked with overlap
+- Embedded and indexed for semantic retrieval
+- Used exclusively for RAG-based responses

+---

+## 🧪 Evaluation & Agentic Roadmap

+This project is evolving into a reusable framework for **agentic evaluation** and **multi-tool GenAI systems**.

+Planned extensions include:

+- ✅ Trace logging of routing and tool decisions
+- 🧠 ReAct-style multi-step reasoning
+- 🧪 Evaluation harness with assertions like `assert_tool_used("SQL")`
+- 🤖 Mock agents for testing agent behavior
+- 📈 Hybrid scoring (accuracy, relevance, coverage)

+---

+## 🛠 Tech Stack

+- Python
+- SQLite + pandas
+- FAISS
+- OpenAI-compatible LLM APIs
+- VS Code / Google Colab

+---

+## 👤 Author

+**Lee Skelton**
+Product & GenAI Systems | Sports Analytics | Agent Evaluation

+> Building FlyGPT2 and reusable frameworks for hybrid assistants and evaluation.

+---

+## 📌 Notes

+- The **Philadelphia Eagles** are used only as a demonstration domain.
+- The architecture is modular, generalizable, and testable across industries.
+- Components can be reused, swapped, or extended independently.

+---

+## ⭐ Why This Project Matters

+This assistant demonstrates:

+- 🔀 **LLM-as-router** design across structured and unstructured sources
+- 🔧 Integration of **Text-to-SQL and RAG pipelines**
+- 🔍 Focus on **traceability and evaluation**
+- 🚀 A foundation for **agentic, multi-tool GenAI systems**